oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/3-visualize-data-in-oac/visualize-data-in-oac.md

 1. From the OAC homepage, click on the 'Create' button in the top right corner and select 'Workbook.'
 2. Add the dataset you created in Task 3
-3. Rename the canvas 'Team Season Statistics' the first canvas we will make allows users to select a team and see their stats.
-4. Create a 'Team' parameter in the parameter tab with the following settings:
+3. Next we'll create two parameters.
+Create a 'Team' parameter in the parameter tab with the following settings:
   - Name: Team
   - Data Type: Text
   - Available Values: Column - TEAM_NAME
   - Initial Value: First Available Value
+4. Create a 'Player' parameter in the parameter tab with the following settings:
+  - Name: Player
+  - Data Type: Text
+  - Available Values: Column - PLAYER_NAME
+  - Initial Value: First Available Value
+5. Next we'll create a set of calculations we'll use.
+Create a calculation for 'Field Goal %'.
+In the calculation field input 'SHOT_MADE_FLAG/SHOT_ATTEMPTED_FLAG'
+6. Next create a calculation to count the amount of games titled 'Game Count.'
+In the calculation field input 'count(GAME_ID).'
+7. Rename the canvas 'Team Season Statistics' the first canvas we will make allows users to select a team and see their stats.
-5. Add TEAM_NAME to the filter bar and bind the 'Team' parameter you created.
+8. Add TEAM_NAME to the filter bar and bind the 'Team' parameter you created.
 This will filter the entire canvas to show team data.
-6. Right-click TEAM_NAME in the data column and select 'Pick Visualization' then 'List.'
+9. Right-click TEAM_NAME in the data column and select 'Pick Visualization' then 'List.'
 This will display the team name to users.
-7. Right-click MATCHUP in the data column and select 'Pick Visualization' then 'Dashboard Filters'
+10. Right-click MATCHUP in the data column and select 'Pick Visualization' then 'Dashboard Filters'
+11. Add your Team parameter and the WL column to the dashboard filters by dragging and dropping it into the filter controls section.
+12. Now add a

 ## Task 6: Create a Safe Domain in OAC